Areas and suburbs in Johannesburg

 Given the size of the city, making the right decision regarding one's living arrangements is crucial.
 The two main commercial areas for expats are the city centre, which is a hub for mining, commerce and government, and Sandton, where many industries, including financial services and media, are located.

-Many expats choose to live in houses within secure, cluster developments.
+Many expats choose to live in houses within secure cluster developments.

-In the last twenty years or so, Sandton has replaced central Johannesburg as the city's hub of business and commerce, which means that many corporate headquarters, banks and large hotels are located there.
+In the last few decades, Sandton has replaced central Johannesburg as the city's hub of business and commerce, which means that many corporate headquarters, banks and large hotels are located there.
 As a general rule, the closer one gets to Sandton, the more expensive housing becomes, so expect to pay a premium in this area.

-The leafy suburban streets of Randburg are filled with spacious homes and gardens in close proximity to a championship golf course as well as the Johannesburg Botanical Gardens and Emmarentia Dam (perfect for dog walking and summer picnics).
+The leafy suburban streets of Randburg are filled with spacious homes and gardens in close proximity to the Johannesburg Botanical Gardens and Emmarentia Dam (perfect for dog walking and summer picnics).
 Randburg is a large area with lots of choice and housing here is generally cheaper than in areas like Sandton.
 Generally, this is a good area for families as well as apartment dwellers.

 These are older and more established suburbs with some of Johannesburg’s most beautiful scenery.
-Northcliff Hill with its winding roads and park-like homes nestled on the slopes is especially stunning, while next-door Melville is trendier and has a bohemian feel.
+Northcliff Hill with its winding roads and attractive homes nestled on the slopes is especially stunning, while Melville is trendier and has a bohemian feel.
 It’s definitely one of the most diverse neighbourhoods of Johannesburg, perhaps fuelled by the proximity of two universities.
 Here expats will encounter a lively nightlife scene, plenty of street cafés, antique shops and unique restaurants, as well as the Melville Koppies Nature Reserve with its beautiful walks and views.

 Parkhurst and Greenside are some of the city's nightlife hotspots, while Emmarentia Dam and Zoo Lake offer beautiful scenery and recreation right within the city.
 Centrally located within easy reach of both central Johannesburg and Sandton, Parkhurst and Linden's comfortable family homes are set in well-established gardens surrounded by some of Joburg’s most beautiful trees.

 Located on the East Rand but still not far from the city centre, Bedfordview is ideally located for business travellers flying in and out of the nearby OR Tambo International Airport on a regular basis.
 It offers quiet, spacious and safe estate living in another one of Joburg’s leafy tree-lined areas, and is also conveniently located close to multiple shopping centres.

 Most expats wouldn't dream of moving into Joburg’s city centre, given its bad reputation and the crime problems of areas like Hillbrow, Berea and Yeoville.
-However, just like in other big cities, this area has lately undergone some urban rejuvenation and many hail the Maboneng Precinct, Newtown and Braamfontein as the places to be, especially for professional singles and couples without children.
+However, just like in other big cities, this area has lately undergone some urban rejuvenation and many hail the Maboneng Precinct, Newtown and Braamfontein as the places to be, especially for single professionals and couples without children.
 There are plenty of renovated apartments and lofts available with good security, beautiful views, amazing nightlife and shopping within walking distance, and the campus of Wits University is just around the corner.